seydx/homebridge-camera-ui/README.md

 ## Supported Cameras

-- Every camera with an RTSP stream
+- Every camera with an RTSP stream and MPEG2 capability

 ## Contributing